pgdr/talks/foss-faq/PITCHME.md

 ---

-# FAQ

 +++
-> What is "Open Source" software?

-Software that can be freely accessed, used, changed, and shared by anyone.

-+++
-> Can Open Source software be used for commercial purposes?

-Yes!

-+++
-> But is it really free?

-* Free as in "free speech"
-* not necessarily free as in "free beer"

-+++
-> "Free software" vs "open source"?

-* free: ideological
-* open: practical

-+++
-> So if free=open, what is FOSS?

-Free Open Source Software, if you don't want to pick a side.

-+++
-> ... and what is FLOSS?

-Occasionally called Free/Libre Open Source Software.

-+++
-> What is "copyleft"?

-"Copyleft" refers to licenses that are _share-alike_

-+++
-> What is a "permissive" Open Source license?

-A "permissive" license is a non-copyleft open source license

-+++
-> Do I need to be afraid of open source?

-1. Are you only _using_ software?
-No
-2. Are you distributing/selling software?
-Perhaps

-+++
-> Do I need to give away my software if I use open source?

-Not unless you distribute software containing copyleft software

-+++
-> Can I restrict how people use an Open Source licensed program?

-No.

-+++
-> Can I stop "evil people" from using my program?

-No.

-+++
-> What if I do not want to distribute my program in source form

-Not "Open Source".

-+++
-> Which Open Source license should I choose to release my software under?

-Good question!

-+++
-> Which Open Source license is best?

-All of them

-+++
+### Q

-> What are "contributor agreements"?
+What are "contributor agreements"?
 Are they like open source licenses?

-A legal document for contributors

-* Contributor License Agreement (CLA)
-* Copyright Assignment Agreement (CAA)

 +++
+### Q

-> Can I write proprietary code that links to a shared library that's open source?
+Can I write proprietary code that links to a shared library that's open source?

-Sometimes you can; it depends on the Open Source license.

 +++
+### Q
-> How do I make money if anybody can sell my code?
+How do I make money if anybody can sell my code?

-* sell services based on the code
-* sell warranties and other assurances
-* sell customization and maintenance work
-* license the trademark, etc.

 +++
-> Can I sell Open Source programs?
-Even if I haven't written it?

-Yes.
+### Q
+How is OSS typically developed?

 +++
-> Does Open Source mean anybody else can use my name and logo?

-No.
+### Q

+Isn't OSS developed primarily by inexperienced students?

 +++
-> How is OSS typically developed?

-* OSS is typically developed through a collaborative process.
- * Users take part in testing and reporting, documenting etc.
- * This can create an avalanche-like “virtuous cycle”.
+### Q
+Are OSS licenses legally enforceable?

 +++
-> Isn't OSS developed primarily by inexperienced students?

-* No.
-* A study found average age ~ 30 years old, 12 years CS experience
+### Q
+Is it more difficult to comply with OSS licenses than proprietary licenses?

 +++
-> What is the legal basis of OSS licenses?

-Software licenses, including those for open source software, are typically based on copyright law.
+### Q

+Doesn't hiding source code automatically make software more secure?

 +++
-> Are OSS licenses legally enforceable?

-Yes, in general.
-Ask legal.
+### Q
+Does ~~the DoD~~ Equinor already use open source software?

 +++
-> Can OSS licenses and approaches be used for material other than software?

-Yes and no.  Creative commons and Open database license.
+### Q
+Is there any quantitative evidence that open source software is better than proprietary software?

 +++
-> Is it more difficult to comply with OSS licenses than proprietary licenses?

-No, complying with OSS licenses is much easier than proprietary licenses.
+### Q
+What are the risks of the government not releasing software as OSS?

 +++
-> Doesn't hiding source code automatically make software more secure?

-No.

-+++
-> Is there a risk of malicious code becoming embedded into OSS?

-Any commercially-available software creates risk of executing malicious code

-+++
-> Does ~~the DoD~~ Equinor already use open source software?

-Yes, extensively.

-+++
-> Is there any quantitative evidence that open source software can be as good as (or better than) proprietary software?

-Yes

-+++
-> What are the risks of the government not releasing software as OSS?

 * Greatly increased costs (maintaining and developing)
 * Inability to use improvements (patches and innovations)